 If you’re planning a trip there you might want to know is it safe?
 How bad will the altitude affect you?
 Are there any other attractions than the aforementioned spiritual spectacle?
-In this post Hostelworld.com’s Tracy Lynch and Colm Hanratty have the answers.
+In this post, Hostelworld.com’s Tracy Lynch and Colm Hanratty have the answers.

 There are two things you need to know about Cusco in terms of orientation:

 One thing to keep in mind before your trip to Cusco (and you won’t be able to forget it once you arrive) is that it is situated at an elevation of approximately 3,400 m (11,200 ft).
 So remember that it will feel a bit strange as your body adjusts to the altitude, which can take a couple of days.
-Many travellers stop off in Cusco before they embark on a trip of the Inca Trail to Machu Picchu.
-However, it is advisable to get to Cusco 2 – 3 days before you set off on your trek as many travellers experience altitude sickness on arrival and it takes a few days to adjust.
+Many travelers stop off in Cusco before they embark on a trip of the Inca Trail to Machu Picchu.
+However, it is advisable to get to Cusco 2 – 3 days before you set off on your trek as many travelers experience altitude sickness on arrival and it takes a few days to adjust.

 It’s Easy to Get Around: